 Practicalities

-How to get to Pointe-à-Pitre
+How to Get to Pointe-à-Pitre

 Gare Routière de Bergevin is located directly to the north of the ferry terminal and the buses starting there go to destinations on Basse-Terre, the western half of Guadeloupe.